GHresonate/Cinema/README.md

 # Cinema
-Written on Django site of a cinema.
+Site of a cinema written in Django.
 ## What needs to be done?
 1) Change app to work with Redis - I coudn`t do this about a year ago, but should make it now.